Dr Carolina Loch Santos Da Silva, Dental biomaterials and biomechanics

 - In vitro modelling of masticatory forces on implant overdentures, their supporting sub-structures and surrounding bone.

-Our Biomechanics, biomaterials and oral implantology programme profile (PDF extract from 2017-18 SJWRI Research Report, 2.7 Mb) contains more details on our current research projects, collaborations funding highlights and recent publications.
+Our Biomechanics, biomaterials and oral implantology programme profile (linked at right) contains more details on our current research projects, collaborations funding highlights and recent publications.